March 10th, 2021

-When you experience that a competitor has better prices than you have, it is usually because they have better cost prices.
-By buying bigger amounts of products and negotiating better with your suppliers, you can get better cost prices, and you should know which products and brands are negotiated to the best cost prices.
+When you experience that a competitor has better prices than you have, they usually have better cost prices.
+By buying larger amounts of products and negotiating better with your suppliers, you can get better cost prices, and you should know which products and brands are negotiated to the best cost prices.

-It’s with the brands and categories that you sell most of in your shop that you will typically also have the opportunity to get a better purchase price, and you need to take advantage of the chance to be competitive on the price here.
+With the brands and categories that you sell most of in your shop, you will typically also have the opportunity to get a better purchase price, and you need to take advantage of the chance to be competitive on the price here.

-Too many online shops just come up with a price on a product on sale without actually having calculated what the product should cost for them to make money.
+Too many online shops just come up with a price on a product on sale without actually calculating what the product should cost for them to make money.
 That’s a huge mistake.

-If you monitor prices and know when you are the price leading part, whether you are price matching ora lot more expensive than the competition, then you can save a lot of money.
+If you monitor prices and know when you are the price leading part, whether you are price matching or a lot more expensive than the competition, you can save a lot of money.